Finding bugs using WayBackMachine

-WayBackMachine also has a list of every URL it has scraped for your chosen domain.
-For example you could search for every URL waybackmachine has archived for www.google.com.
-WayBackUrls by mhmdiaa again, , will extract urls archived by WayBackMachine for the domain you input.
+WayBackMachine also has a list of every endpoint it has scraped for your chosen domain.
+For example you could search for every endpoint WayBackMachine has archived for www.google.com.
+Below are some tools to help automate this process.

 Aside from trying to discover old (but new to you!) parameters, you can even try current known parameters on old endpoints archived by WayBackMachine.
 Remember, developers like to re-use code!

 WayBackMachine has a lot more data archived than people realise, it's just about shifting through the data to discover the important parts.
 To sum up, you are primarily looking for: